Carlobandini/DSR-2000-Editor/README.md

 The editor cannot be operated without connecting to the keyboard and loading a bank.
 To load the user voices bank from the keyboard, use the "Data -> Request bank" menu from the menu bar in the top of the screen, and follow the instructions from the popup window.

-Since the editor still allows to modify some of the keyboard voice data parameters, some others have been disabled to avoid conflicts with the advanced edition parameters.
+Since the editor still allows to modify some of the keyboard voice data parameters, some others have been disabled to avoid conflicts with the advanced edition parameters.(They can still be operated in the keyboard)

 A set of cursor controls is implemented in the right-bottom area of the screen to access the keyboard voice data parameters.
 It also responds to the computer keyboard cursor keys.